torates/kkaka/README.md

 ![MINTER](https://7ugp6-maaaa-aaaah-abdfq-cai.raw.ic0.app/assets/icflowwersacc.2f37c91e.gif)
 ## Test live version [here](https://7ugp6-maaaa-aaaah-abdfq-cai.raw.ic0.app/)

+Made in 6 days.
 Thank you for the Motoko bootcamp!

 DISCLAIMER: The code needs to be cleaned by a LOT, so please be prepared to read very badly written code.